yleeyilin/tp/docs/DeveloperGuide.md

 1. The user launches the application.
 2. The user inputs `/clear` into the CLI.
-3. The address book is emptied.
+3. The data in PoochPlanner is emptied.

 ### List feature